 - Do absolutely no lifting until your chiropractor says you may resume such activities.

-- When lying down, assume any position that will afford relief of pain.
+- When lying down, assume any position that will afford relief.
 As you improve, your chiropractor will instruct you as to the proper position for your particular type of back problem.

 - Take a mild natural laxative, if needed, so that you will not need to strain when having a bowel movement.